 Glyphosate can potentially drift from the site of application, moving from one field to another and damaging crops not genetically modified to tolerate the herbicide.
 (Reddy 2010) Drift can cause non-GMO crops to suffer from lower yields or total crop loss.
 This risk and fear of damage to non-GMO crops from pesticide drift has contributed to the increase in the use of genetically modified crops.
 Farmers are choosing to grow GMO crops instead of non-GMO crops to protect themselves from loss of profits.

 Due to years of repeated spraying with glyphosate based herbicides, weeds have developed resistance and rendered these herbicides less effective, causing farmers to spray even more glyphosate.
 (Benbrook 2016) Since the introduction of GMO crops, glyphosate use has increased almost 15-fold (Benbrook 2016).
 In response to this dramatic rise in glyphosate use and the resulting increase in glyphosate residue in crops and food, the agrichemical industry has petitioned the Environmental Protection Agency (EPA) to incrementally increase the allowable “safe” levels of glyphosate residues in crops and food.
 This is despite credible scientific evidence pointing to the need to lower the acceptable daily intake for glyphosate.
-(Myers 2016, Cuhra 2016, Ibrahim 2016) The allowable levels of glyphosate in food were deemed “safe” not because their was scientific evidence proving their safety, but to accommodate farmers who were overusing the herbicide.
+(Myers 2016, Cuhra 2016, Ibrahim 2016) The allowable levels of glyphosate in food were deemed “safe” not because there was scientific evidence proving their safety, but to accommodate farmers who were overusing the herbicide.

 Estimated Agricultural Use for Glyphosate in the United States from 1992 – 2011 animated (2 minutes).